 At this stage of your illness it may be hard to be as sexually close as you have been in the past.
 You may be tired, in some pain, or simply not interested in sex.
 But you can still keep physical contact in your relationship and share intimacy.
 Talk with your partner about your needs.
 Tell him or her that you want to be close but that you don’t feel you are able to have sex.
 Make sure your partner understands you want physical closeness and affection.
 At this time simply touching, hugging, and holding hands may feel more intimate than other forms of physical contact.

 Help take care of your partner

-You may need to talk to your partner if you are worried about being a burden to them because they are taking care of you.
+You may need to talk to your partner if you’re worried about being a burden to them because they’re taking care of you.
 Ask how he or she is managing it.
 Your partner may show signs of emotional and physical stress, such as depression, headaches, trouble sleeping, or weight loss or gain.
 Remind your partner to take care of him or herself.
-Ask a friend or another family member to help out if you think it is too much for your partner and tell him or her you are going to do that.
+Ask a friend or another family member to help out if you think there’s too much for one person to do.
+Be sure to tell your partner you’re going to do that.
 In this way, you can help take care of your partner, too.

 Cancer is a family illness.
 Your loved ones are hurting too.
-Each member of your family is working through his or her own emotional responses to the idea of losing you.
+Each member of your family is working through the idea of losing you.
 They need your love and understanding.
-Though it may seem impossible, there are things you can do to help them manage better.
+Though it might seem unlikely, there are things you can do to help them manage better.